-Each spring semester, the SSS advisers collaborate with the College of Graduate Studies to conduct a Graduate School Preparation workshop.
+Each spring semester, the SSS advisors collaborate with the College of Graduate Studies to conduct a Graduate School Preparation workshop.
 The workshop addresses how to select a graduate program, understand the application process, and research funding sources for continued study.

-4th Annual Welcome Back Celebration
+5th Annual Welcome Back Celebration

-Held in 2012 on September 13, the Welcome Back party is an annual orientation program for new and returning students, offering an opportunity to become familiar with the program staff and TRIO resources, and provide a comfortable setting to meet new people.
+Held in 2014 on September 10, the Welcome Back party is an annual orientation program for new and returning students, offering an opportunity to become familiar with the program staff and TRIO resources, as well as providing a comfortable setting to meet new people.

-Punch Party and Professional Etiquette
+Punch Party